TirthankarGupta/AUTO_TRADING_TRACKER/NEXT_STEPS.md

 ﻿# NEXT_STEPS (short-term)

 CURRENT_TASK:
-- Add Streamlit export button into trading_journal.py (already done? verify)
+✅ Add Streamlit export button into trading_journal.py
-- Replace sample dataframe with real journal load (CSV or other source)
+➡️ Next: Replace sample dataframe with actual trading journal data (from CSV or database)
-- Add "Export filtered by date" UI
+➡️ Future: Add "Export filtered by date" UI

+---

 When you return, follow this order: